rickh94/attaskcreator/README.md

 periodically.

 ## Configuration
+__TO BE UPDATED: config now lives in login.conf, tables.conf, and phrases.conf__

 An example configuration file is included.
-The can be copied and modified and installed with -c, or one created interactively with --make-config.
+The can be copied and modified and installed with -c.
 The example will be copied to `/etc/attaskcreator` for future reference.
 Fields are as follows: